JacobArchambault/python_postgres_box/README.md

 This project creates a Fedora toolbox with Python, Pip, PostgreSQL, and the VSCodium IDE  pre-installed.
 As such, it provides a script to get you up and running with a bare bones development environment for writing Python projects.

 ## How do I run this?
-To create the toolbox, open a terminal, `cd` into the root directory for this project and run `bash build.sh`.
+To create the toolbox from the local bash script, open a terminal, `cd` into the root directory for this project and run `bash build.sh`.

+To create the toolbox from its official repository, run `toolbox create -i docker.io/jacobarchambault/python_postgres_box python_postgres_box`

 Once the script has completed, you can run `toolbox enter python_box` to enter into the development environment.
 To open VSCodium, type `codium` into the terminal, or `codium \path\to\your\directory` to open VSCodium in a particular location.